 To avoid potential security incidents, Tailscale requires change management controls to ensure only authorized changes are made to its environment and processes.

 Changes to code in Tailscale’s environment made by an employee or contractor must be tested and approved by another employee prior to being merged and rolled out.

-Tailscale uses branch protection rules on GitHub to require a second review prior to merging code.
+Tailscale uses branch protection rules on GitHub to require changes be made through a pull request with a second review prior to merging code.